Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 The `Name` field holds a UTF-8 trustee identifier portable across platforms (for example, a user or group name).
 The `Native` field holds the platform-authoritative trustee representation (see Identifier per Platform below).
 At least one of `Name` or `Native` MUST be populated for ACE types that reference a specific trustee.
 For ACE types that do not reference a trustee (for example, POSIX.1e `USER_OBJ`, `GROUP_OBJ`, `MASK`, and `OTHER`), `Name length` and `Native length` MUST both be 0.

-Encoders SHOULD populate both `Name` and `Native` when both are resolvable.
-Decoders SHOULD resolve the trustee from `Name` when it is populated. `Native` MAY serve as a fallback, for example when `Name` is absent or when `Name` cannot be resolved on the target system.
+Encoders SHOULD populate both `Name` and `Native` when both are resolvable on the source platform, so that decoders can select the trustee identifier appropriate to their use case or user configuration.

+Trustee resolution is a decoder-side policy and is not encoded in the archive.
+By default, decoders SHOULD resolve the trustee from `Name` when it is populated, falling back to `Native` when `Name` is absent or cannot be resolved on the target system; this default favors cross-system distribution and migration, where source and target may not share a UID / GID / SID namespace.
+Decoders MAY adopt a different resolution priority — for example, resolving from `Native` first and falling back to `Name` — when the use case (such as same-system backup / restore or forensic archival) or the user's explicit configuration calls for it.
+Each choice carries a known trade-off: `Name`-first resolution can produce unintended privilege assignment when the same name identifies different principals on source and target, while `Native`-first resolution can produce incorrect principal mapping when the source and target use different identifier namespaces.

+##### Reserved (per-ACE)

+Encoders conforming to this version of this specification MUST set the 2-byte per-ACE `Reserved` field to 0.
+Decoders MUST ignore any non-zero bits.
+This permits additive revisions (see "Version" above) to repurpose individual reserved bits without incrementing `Version`; decoders that follow this version of the specification treat any such bits as zero, recovering the semantics defined here.

 ##### Ace type